WillLennon/BYOS/vmss/CLI/README.txt

    https://raw.githubusercontent.com/WillLennon/BYOS/master/vmss/CLI/CreateScaleSet.Parameters.json

-3. Edit the CreateScaleSet.Parameters.json file with your desired inputs. notepad CreateScaleSet.Parameters.json
+3. Edit the CreateScaleSet.Parameters.json file with your desired inputs.

-4. Login to your Azure subscription via this command and follow the pop-up instructions az login
+4. Login to your Azure subscription via this AZ CLI command and follow the pop-up instructions az login

 5. Run CreateScaleSet.ps1 to create your scaleset.